zkamvar/statistical-experimental-design/episodes/04-statistical-data-analysis.md

 > {: .solution}
 {: .challenge}

-Now create a boxplot of the same data.
+Now create a boxplot of the same sample data.

 ~~~
-boxplot(simulated_heart_rates)
+boxplot(sample100)
 ~~~
 {: .language-r}